remipichon/manifmaker/README.md

 # ManifMaker

-What is for ?
+##### What is for ?

-ManifMaker is a single page webapp aimed to plan and organize events where volunteers take a great part.
+ManifMaker is a single page web app aimed to plan and organize events where volunteers take a great part.

-In a few words, users create _tasks_ describing the job to be done, add _time slot_ defining when the task has to be done and specify _people needs_ to explicit how many and what kind of volunteers are needed to perform the task.
+In a few words, users create _tasks_ describing the job to be done, add _time slot_ defining when the _task_ has to be done and specify _people needs_ to explicit how many and what kind of volunteers are needed to perform the _task_.

-Volunteers register on the app and add a few availabilites and skills to detail when they want to work and what can they do.
+Volunteers register on the app and add a few _availabilities_ and _skills_ to detail when they want to work and what can they do.

-Once needs are validated, users assign volunteers to tasks according to both time slots/availabilites and people needs/skills.
+Once tasks and their needs are validated, users assign volunteers to tasks according :

+* match between  _task's time slots_ and _user's availabilities_
+* match between _time slot's people needs_ and _user's skills_.

-# Live Demo
+## Live Demo
 You can find a live demo [here](http://151.80.59.178:32783/).

-login: superadmin
+* login: superadmin
-password: superadmin
+* password: superadmin

 ### Table of Contents
 * [Installation](#installation)